-What I love about this moisture serum is that it does not only help you rebalance your skin, but it’s also great for fighting wrinkles with its organic kiwi oil which is high in omega 3 and organic rosehip oil known for reducing fine lines.
+What I love about this moisture serum is that it does not only help you rebalance your skin, but it’s also great for fighting wrinkles with its organic kiwi oil which is high in omega 3 and organic rosehip oil is known for reducing fine lines.

 The serum is non-greasy and leaves the skin feeling nice and soft.
 I could definitely feel the softness of the skin in the morning!

 The scent is very pleasant and mild and I could smell chamomille and possibly grapefruit.

-When applying a few drops, the best is to apply serum immediately after you’ve applied your favourite toner (hopefully all natural!) as this is when skin is still a bit damp and the serum will be easier to spread across your face.
+When applying a few drops, the best is to apply serum immediately after you’ve applied your favourite toner (hopefully all natural!) as this is when the skin is still a bit damp and the serum will be easier to spread across your face.
 To get a true picture of the full benefit of using it you should use it for at least a month or so to give your skin a chance to adjust and rebalance.

 The serum seemed to have worked fine for my skin type although I am not sure my pores were any smaller but I think this is genetics and some things you just cannot change with creams and serums.
 It’s worth mentioning that my pores are not extremely large, only slightly enlarged but I can live with that.

 A full-size Moisture Serum is sold in 50ml glass bottles with a pipette and costs £21.00.
 The bottle could last you up to a year, depending on how often you use it.
 I think the price is quite reasonable considering all the ingredients and the quality of the product although I need to mention that it’s not certified by the Soil Association or a similar body.